Technigo/react-vite-use-context-boiler-plate/README.md

 Welcome to the `react-vite-boiler-plate`!

-This boilerplate is designed to give you a head start in your React projects, with a focus on understanding the structure and components.
+Welcome to the react-vite-use-context-boiler-plate!
+This boilerplate is meticulously crafted to jumpstart your React projects, integrating Vite for rapid development and the React Context API for robust state management.
+Whether you're just starting out or are a seasoned developer, this guide offers a comprehensive overview of the project's structure, components, and especially its state management approach.

 As a student of Technigo, you'll find this guide helpful in navigating and utilizing the repository.

 ## Demo